Japan’s Suicide Forest: Aokigahara

 On the way back, I think about the documentary I’d seen on Aokigahara.
 It explained that those who mark their tracks through the forest are those who are still hesitating.
 I wonder if some of them have returned and how they must feel.

 We reach the entrance.
 At the drinks machine, we buy a can of coke.
 The coin drops, the machinery moves, the familiar clatter.
 The can drops.
-The taste of coke, and you ask yourself: but why choose this?
-It's too sweet!
-We smile.
+The taste of

 We head back to the car.
 There’s another car in the parking lot, abandoned.
 I glance in the windows: mangas, magazines, some dated a few months ago.
 We get in my car, I start the engine.
 Good to be alive.
 Back to Tokyo.